-One of the toughest things to do as a new developer is to make a personal web developer portfolio that helps to get a potential employer’s attention in the overcrowded job marketplace.
-Undoubtedly, an awesome online portfolio can not only showcase your design works to upcoming visitors, but also reflect your accomplishments and expertise with deep impression left on others.
-Since it’s not just a collection of work samples, here are some aspects worth noticing when creating a web developer portfolio website:
+One of the toughest tasks of a new developer is to make a personal web developer portfolio that helps get a potential employer’s attention in the overcrowded job marketplace.
+Undoubtedly, an awesome online portfolio not only showcases your design works, but it also highlights your accomplishments and expertise, leaving a strong impression on your visitors.

-Compared with commercial website, web developer personal website will pay more attention to personality and independent thinking.
-In below, you will find 12 best web developer portfolios from both individual designers and creative studios worldwide.
+Compared with commercial websites, web developers’ personal websites need to pay more attention to personality and independent thinking.
+Below, you will find 24 of the best web developer portfolios from both individual designers and creative studios worldwide.
 Scroll down and get inspired.

-What's special: It incorporate interactive experience and video game in our childhood.
+What's special: It incorporates interactive experiences and video games from our childhood.

-As you can see, this site looks like an online video game, and you will feel like playing game when scrolling the mouse to learn about Robby’s work experience & professional skills.
-If you are looking for a novel way to showcase people a seemingly boring but important piece of information, then this website is a perfect example.
+This site looks like an online video game, and you will feel as if you were playing when scrolling the mouse to learn about Robby’s work experience & professional skills.
+If you are looking for a novel way to present a seemingly boring but important piece of information, then this website is a perfect example.

-What's special: One single page with black background and clean interface.
+What's special: A single page with a black background and clean interface.

-If you want to make a front end developer portfolio with creativity and beautiful interface, then you cannot miss it out.
-It adopts black as the background, which makes the site look both stylish and clean.
-There is a concise self-introduction on the loading page and will load different sections as the page scrolls down, including: professional skills, blog posts, portfolio as well as contact details.
+If you want to make a creative front end developer portfolio with a beautiful interface, then you can’t miss this one.
+It has a black background, which makes the site look both stylish and clean.
+There is a concise self-introduction on the loading page.
+As you scroll down, different sections load, including professional skills, blog posts, portfolio, and contact details.

 Background info: A motion designer.

-According to the general rules of programmer portfolio website, the dynamic effects might get people easily distracted.
-But you will find the website is well-designed with details, including the beautifully displayed the carousel, bright prompt text to highlight the author info and the animated small icons to draw user’s attention to the most important part of the webpage.
-We can see his advanced development and design skills.
+According to the general rules of programmer portfolio website design, the dynamic effects might get people easily distracted.
+But you will find that the website is well-designed with details, including the beautifully displayed the carousel, bright prompt text to highlight the author info, and the animated small icons to draw the user’s attention to the most important parts of the webpage.
+This leaves no doubt about his advanced development and design skills.

 Background info: A freelance designer.